Added 29-12-19

 Both homeland defence and expeditionary forces will use light variants of APC for various support roles and reconnaissance.

-In this article an infantry fighting vehicle is proposed with hull-mounted machine guns and automatic grenade-launchers, and a main turret with an autocannon and 60mm gun-mortar with a quartet of ATGMs.
+In this article, an infantry fighting vehicle is proposed with hull-mounted machine guns and automatic grenade-launchers, and a main turret with an autocannon, 60mm gun-mortar and a quartet of ATGMs.

 Cost, mass and space restrictions will probably prevent all these capabilities and features ever appearing in any infantry-carrying vehicle that actually gets adopted for service.

-Dismounts are most useful dismounted, and it might be argued that this design with multiple crewed turrets might tend to discourage this.
+Dismounts are most useful dismounted, and it might be argued that the above design with multiple crewed turrets might tend to discourage this.
+If the infantry are dismounted to engage a nearby foe, many of these weapons would be unmanned.

-Battle-taxis would also be expected to fire in support of their dismounted personnel, whether during a planned attack or in response to an ambush.
-In such a situation an enemy may be entrenched and not particularly vulnerable to direct-fire.
+Troop-carrying vehicles may also be expected to fire in support of their dismounted personnel, whether during a planned dismounted operation or in response to an ambush.
+In such a situation, an enemy may be entrenched and not particularly vulnerable to direct-fire.

 Modern attack helicopters probably need more gun than a machine gun, but how much?
 Will attack helicopters even come into cannon range?